Chloë Sevigny: Personal life

 In the late 1990s, Sevigny dated British singer Jarvis Cocker.
-She later said witnessing his experience as a pop star impacted her view of celebrity and career goals:
+She later said witnessing his experience as a pop star influenced her view of celebrity and career goals:

 I remember driving around these remote towns in Wales and kids running after us in the street.
 I was like, 'This is horrible!'
 And I saw the effect it had on him, and that's when I decided I never wanted to be a celebrity at that level, and I think that's why I've chosen to do the work that I do and just kind of work with directors that I love and try and do work that means something to me.

 Around 2000, Sevigny began a relationship with musician Matt McAuley of the band A.R.E.
 Weapons.
 They were a couple for eight years before separating in early 2008.
 Sevigny began dating Croatian art gallery director Siniša Mačković in 2018.
 They married on March 9, 2020, and on May 2, 2020, she gave birth to a son.
-She is Catholic and attends church.

 Sevigny endorsed Senator Bernie Sanders for President in the 2016 US presidential election and again in the 2020 election.

+In 2019, Sevigny and Natasha Lyonne helped organize a crowdfund to restore the 1980 film Out of the Blue from its original elements.
+Both actresses have cited the film as an influence.

+She is a practicing Catholic and attends mass.